maweki/ssfsm/README.md

 `Machine().deterministic` is True when the machine is deterministic so that for every transition in the alphabet, every state in the machine has that transition and an inital state is defined.

+`Machine().dot` is the string representing the machine as a dot-graph.

 **If you don't like the `Machine()`-syntax** to access the FSM, you can use the alternate syntax `Machine._.alphabet` and so on.

 ### Information about states